hphelion/documentation/cloudos/install.admin-node-prerequisites.md

 1. On the Operational Dashboard, select the Environment tab > Prerequisites.

-2. For Cloud Administration Node Internet Access, click Edit to open the prerequisites dialog.
+2. For Cloud Administration Node Internet Access, click Edit to open the prerequisites.

 3. Set the Network Interface to the network interface on the Admin Node that has been configured for internet access, for example, eth1.